azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Hinata %}
-  All three treats in a row make for a pretty *sweet* sight~ All these sweets loom scrumptious!
+  All three treats in a row make for a pretty *sweet* sight~ All these sweets look tasty!
 {% endbubble %}

 {% bubble Hiiro %}
-  Just like the name of the place, “Fruit Parlor”, says, theres a variety of different fruits on everything on the menu.
+  Just like the name of the place, “Fruit Parlor”, says, there’s a variety of different fruits on everything on the menu.

-  I’m unfamiliar with what a “parlor” is, but after following Shiina-san I was able to discover beautiful food.
+  I’m unfamiliar with what a “parlor” is, but after following Shiina-san, I was able to discover beautiful food.
 I’m so happy.
 {% endbubble %}

 {% bubble Niki %}